Project-Herophilus/DataSynthesis/README.md

 ## Licensing and Pricing Model

 Data Synthesis has always intended to be operated under the open/community source model.
 This means we are providing the code for community enhancements and improvements to support the growth of underlying data access capabilities.
-We are currently working on standing up the necessary artifacts in Azure DevOps to support this undertaking.
+We are currently working on standing up the necessary artifacts in GitHub to support this undertaking.
 The code assets include the Web UI, APIs and the core repository patterns used to access the data structures offered within the platform.
-DataSynthesis open source licensing model is MIT.
+DataSynthesis open source licensing model is Apache 2.0.

 ## Data Offering(s) Within the Platform